 Speaking on the occasion, Dr R B Tripathy, HoD Political Science and Dr. P C Panda,

-HoD Geography emphasized on the need of arranging inter-
+HoD Geography emphasized on the need of arranging inter-disciplinary seminars in

 Two sides of a coin